 Free Trial Period

 IdentityWorks offers a free 30-day trial for each of its provided plans.
-The company also has an annual option available that allows consumers to have two free months of service.
+The company also has an annual option available that allows consumers to get two free months of service.

 Enhanced Login Security